How To Create A Brand

 - Confident, understanding, and friendly

 Also, define what grade level you’ll write to and if you’ll use contractions, slang, and idioms.
-Write up a description of your brand voice in a style guide and add an example of what you mean.
+Write a description of your brand voice in a style guide and add an example of what you mean.

 Tell Your Epic Tale